bharath03-a/gcp-dataflow-template-kit/README.md

 # Dataflow Template MCP Server

 MCP server and CLI tool for creating standardized Dataflow projects from templates.
+Created to help developers get started on a standard format without worrying much about the structure of their pipeline package and its deployment setup.

 ## What's Included